10 Online Writing Tools That Will Cure Writer’s Block

 If you are struggling with ideas, that’s probably because you are not using Evernote.
 This app will allow you to stockpile and organise all of your ideas, and make them easily accessible from any platform.

 This sort of flexibility allows you to take notes anywhere, and even back them up online.
 Just think how many times you’ve let a good idea slip your mind, never to be found again.
+This idea-capturing makes it one of my preferred online writing tools.

 Also, Evernote is incredibly effective at being your digital reference platform, because you can categorise, search and archive your research with the help of tags.